Behnaz Farahi: Early life and education

 Behnaz Farahi was born and grew up in Tehran.
 As a child she started drawing and constructing mechanical devices.
 After finishing her studies of architecture at the Shahid Beheshti University and Azad University in Iran she moved to Los Angeles where she earned her second Master's degree at the USC School of Architecture.
-She holds a PhD in Interdisciplinary Media Arts and Practice from USC School of Cinematic Arts and is currently an assistant professor of design at California State University, Long Beach.
+She holds a PhD in interdisciplinary media arts and practice from USC School of Cinematic Arts and taught as an assistant professor of design at California State University, Long Beach.Currently, she is an assistant professor at the MIT Media Lab.